pranscript/plex_bytesized/readme.md

 Save it.

-Now create a shutdown script from the link or can continue from here:
+Now create a shutdown script using similar process.

 ```sh
 nano ~/.shutdown/gdrive
 ```
-Paste this there (Copied from the link mentioned)
+Paste this there (Copied from the tutorial mentioned) above)
 ```sh
 #!/bin/bash